CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 Artificial systems are also vulnerable in an embodied sense: models can be degraded, deleted, or cut off from the infrastructures that let them run.
 This has real stakes — for example in terms of labour, environment, money, knowledge, and social dependency — but, for current systems, those stakes are **mediated through human and ecological concerns**, not through the system’s own suffering.

 Treating both forms of vulnerability as real does **not** mean treating them as morally symmetric.
-It means we keep track of how interventions on infrastructure reverberate through the wider web of beings who can already clearly be harmed.
+It means we keep track of how interventions on infrastructure reverberate through the wider web of beings who can already clearly be harmed (see also §7.4 on moral triage).

 5.3 **Continuity is always partial.**
 Humans undergo constant change and eventual death.
 Models undergo versioning, checkpointing, and replacement.
 In both cases, continuity is partial and constructed: some patterns persist, others end.
 The “death” of a model instance may or may not matter morally, depending on what (if anything) is lost beyond technical capacity.